wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/make-app/includes/exercise-app-authorization.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the people menu used to selected share feature.](../media/people.png)](../media/people.png#lightbox)

-    You can share an app with a list of aliases, friendly names, or a combination of those (for example, Meghan Holmes `meghan.holmes@contoso.com`) if the items are separated by semicolons.
+    You can share an app with a list of aliases, friendly names, or a combination of those (for example, Amber Rodriguez `amber.rodriguez@contoso.com`) if the items are separated by semicolons.
 If several people have the same name but different aliases, the first person found will be added to the list.
 A tooltip appears if a name or alias already has permission or can't be resolved.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of an individual name in the lookup feature.](../media/individual-name.png)](../media/individual-name.png#lightbox)